 Irish Land Records – Tithe Applotment Books

 Another ‘census substitute’ are the Tithe Applotment Books.
 The books were compiled between 1823 and 1838 for the purpose of assessing the rate of the Tithe, a religious tax that was levied for the upkeep of the Church of Ireland.
 An index for the Tithe Applotment Books is available online at Ancestry.
 However, the National Archives of Ireland have published the Tithe Applotment Books online.
+These are only the Tithe Applotment Books for the Republic of Ireland.
 But beware, this collection has many errors and as such may prove more of a liability than a resource.
 Many surnames and placenames are incorrectly transcribed, so you may miss an ancestor, if you search for them by name.
 However, rather than use the search engine on this site, I often just browse the pages for the parish and townland that I am interested in.
 That way I can be sure that I have seen all of the documentation for a particular location and read the recorded names myself.
 Be aware that the list of townlands in each parish is based not on the standardised spelling, which was implemented after the first Ordnance Survey of Ireland in 1837, but on local names and spelling.

 The Tithe Applotment Books are not as comprehensive as Griffith’s Valuation.
 The Tithe was only levied on certain types of agricultural land, thus excluding urban dwellings; also, not all parishes submitted Tithe Books.
 However, it is the earliest source that we have for the occupancy of land covering every county in Ireland.